paweljarosz/defarc/README.md

 	local variables_names = defarc.get_variables_names()
 ```

-### .get_variable_by_id(variable_id)
+### get_variable_by_id(variable_id)
 Returns a table with selected variable data.
 One need to provide a proper variable id, otherwise it will return nil.

 * **PARAMETER:** `variable_id` (string) - an id of a variable from Arcweave JSON
 * **RETURNS:** `variable_table` (table) - a table with data regarding selected variable